elemprod/lptask/docs/style_guide.md

 * Bit fields should only be used for the purpose of packing short-length data and flags inside a structure to economize storage space.
 Bit fields should not be used to access individual bits in larger data types since their layout is implementation defined.

-* Prefer fixed size data types should be used for consistent operation on different platforms.
+* Prefer exact-width integer data types for consistent operation on different platforms.
 For example, the `int32_t` type should be used versus the `int` type.